EmmaMWood/p.mahali.survival/README.md

 # p.mahali_survival
 data for Wood &amp; Young paper: Telomere attrition predicts reduced survival in a wild social bird, but short telomeres do not

+The following files will be uploaded on acceptance of the paper, but will be made available to reviewers on request from emmamwood85@gmail.com

 Files:
 Wood_Young_Nestling_Survival_Delta_RTL.csv: data for investigating the effect of change in nestling telomere length on survival,
 Wood_Young_Nestling_Survival_D12_RTL: data for investigating the effect of nestling telomere length at day 12 on survival,